THE COLORADO CHARITABLE SOLICITATIONS ACT: WHAT YOU NEED TO KNOW

 As of October 2018, registration must be completed and signed electronically via the Secretary of State’s online system.
 First, create an account with a name, valid email address and organization EIN.
 (After registering, log in to the site at this link.)
 The person who electronically signs the registration statement must be “an officer of a nonprofit corporation, a trustee of a charitable trust, or a senior manager member of any other entity subject to the filing requirements of the CCSA.”
 The organization’s representative will receive a user ID and password after registering.

-Colorado registrants must provide the following:
+Colorado registrants must provide:

 - The name of the charitable organization, its organizational purpose, and the name(s) under which it intends to solicit contributions;